nageshgg/nageshgg/README.md

 # 👋 Hi, I'm Nagesh Gupta

 Welcome to my GitHub!
-I’m a curious and driven **Data Scientist** with almost 4 years of hands-on experience building scalable, production-ready ML systems.
-I hold a Master’s in Advanced Computer Science with Distinction from Oxford Brookes University and am passionate about applying intelligent automation to solve real-world challenges.
+I’m passionate about the latest trends in Artificial Intelligence and currently transitioning from a full-stack developer role into data science and machine learning.
+My journey from building responsive web applications to developing robust APIs and managing databases combined with my interest in creating data-driven solutions, has given me a unique blend of software engineering expertise and analytical thinking.

 ---

 ## 🧠 About Me

-- 🔍 Experienced in NLP, Time Series Forecasting, and Optimization
+💡 Strong background in full-stack development, now focused on data science & AI

-- 🛠️ Languages & Tools: Python, PyTorch, SQL, REST APIs, FastAPI, Docker, Azure
+🛠️ Skills: Python, Pandas, NumPy, Scikit-learn, SQL, REST APIs, FastAPI, Docker

-- 🌐 Built end-to-end MLOps pipelines and deployed real-time ML services
-- 📚 Currently exploring GenAI & Retrieval-Augmented Generation (RAG)
+📊 Experienced in data visualization, statistics, and machine learning algorithms

+🌐 Exploring Predictive Analytics, NLP, Large Language Models (LLMs), Agentic AI, and AI-driven applications

+🚀 Interested in applying mathematical concepts to solve real-world problems

-- 🤝 Always open to collaboration, learning, and innovative ideas!
+🤝 Open to collaborations on data science, machine learning, and AI projects

 ---